 Prepare Filling

-- Combine the cherries, desiccated coconut, condensed milk, red food colouring, and almond extract in a bowl or food processor.
+- Combine the 100 g (3 ½ oz) cherries, 225 g (3 cups) desiccated coconut, 395 g (1 ¼ cups) sweetened condensed milk, ½ tsp red food colouring, 1 tsp almond extract in a bowl or food processor.
 Mix until evenly distributed and sticky.

 - Spread the cherry coconut filling evenly over the chilled base, pressing it down to ensure it sticks.

-- Melt the chocolate in a microwave or over simmering water, stirring until smooth, then pour over the filling.
+- Melt the 50 g (¼ cups) dark chocolate in a microwave (on 20 second intervals) or in a glass bowl over simmering water (not touching), stirring until smooth, then pour over the filling.

 Set and Serve